TWCable/grabbit/README.md

     - `UNKNOWN` : Job is still running
     - `COMPLETED` : Job was completed successfully
     - `FAILED` : Job Failed
-`"jcrNodesWritten"` : This indicates how many nodes are currently written (increments by 1000) `"timeTaken"` : This will indicate the total time taken to complete content grab for `currentPath`
+    - `VALIDATION_FAILED` : Job was aborted due to client configuration `"jcrNodesWritten"` : This indicates how many nodes are currently written (increments by 1000) `"timeTaken"` : This will indicate the total time taken to complete content grab for `currentPath`